UoT-Bootcamp/Python-API-Challenge/README.md

 * Save a CSV of all retrieved data and a PNG image for each scatter plot.

+### Observable Trends - Northern and Southern hemisphere Latitude vs Max Temp

+As we move away from the equator, we observe a decrease in temperature.
+The r-squared value of northern hemisphere is 0.44 which means that the model explains almost all the variability of the data around its mean.
+As per the Southern hemisphere plot, we observe that as we approach towards the equator, the temperature increases.
+The r-squared value of southern hemisphere is 0.54 which means that the model explains almost all the variability of the data around its mean.

+### Observable Trends - Northern and Southern hemisphere Latitude vs Humidity(%)

+Northern hemisphere is more humid than southern hemisphere.
+The r-squared value of northern hemisphere is 0.0126 and that of southern hemisphere is 0.00105 which means that the model failed to explain the variablity of humidity.

+### Observable Trends - Northern and Southern hemisphere Latitude vs Cloudiness(%)

+Nothern hemisphere is more cloudy than southern hemisphere.

+### Observable Trends - Northern and Southern hemisphere Latitude vs Wind Speed (mph)

+In northern hemisphere, most cities are having wind speed in the range between 0 mph to 15 mph.
+In southern hemkisphere, most cities have wind speed between 0 mph to 10 mph.

 # Part II - VacationPy